 During the Southern Song Dynasty, Chinese hairstyles pursued elegance and simplicity, favoring high hair buns and light makeup to showcase a fresh and refined beauty.
 Folk women, on the other hand, enjoyed a variety of hair accessories, adorning their hair buns with colorful ribbons, displaying a lively and playful charm.

-In contrast, during the Yuan Dynasty, the was influenced by Mongolian culture, and women preferred voluminous high hair buns adorned with gold and silver hair accessories, presenting an appearance of grace and grandeur.
+In contrast, during the Yuan Dynasty, the hairstyle was influenced by Mongolian culture, and women preferred voluminous high hair buns adorned with gold and silver hair accessories, presenting an appearance of grace and grandeur.

 The Ming Dynasty and Qing Dynasty